Willie Collum: Career

 Collum officiated his first Scottish Football League match in November 2004, and his first SPL match in April 2006.
 He took charge of his first UEFA Champions League match in September 2010, overseeing FC Copenhagen's 2–0 win away at Panathinaikos, and has also officiated several high profile international matches and UEFA Europa League matches.
 On 11 June 2012 it was announced that Collum had been elevated to FIFA Elite Referee level joining Craig Thomson on the 24-strong list of the world’s leading referees.

 His major domestic appointments include the Scottish Cup finals of 2013, 2015 and 2019, and the 2012 Scottish League Cup Final.

 Teaching career

-Collum was previously the principal teacher of the Religious Education department at Uddingston grammar, He then taught R.E. at St Aidan's High School in Wishaw, eventually returning to Cardinal Newman High School as an R.E. teacher in August 2012.
-He started his teaching career in 2000 at St Ambrose High School in Coatbridge working alongside notable teachers including John Cushley and Bob Winslow.
+Collum was principal teacher of the Religious Education department at Cardinal Newman High School in Bellshill.